-Modern residential metal roofs offer a great number of important benefits, with prices similar to what you would normally expect to pay for cedar shakes, but less than clay tiles, and far less than the cost of slate.
-On average, metal roofing is about two to three times more expensive than asphalt shingles, but it does offer many great benefits in return for its more expensive price tag. — A good quality metal roof can last as long as your home or building structure itself, while requiring virtually no maintenance, lowering your homeowner’s insurance, and providing sizable gains in your home’s energy efficiency, particularly in the summer.
+Modern residential metal roofs offer a great number of important benefits, with prices similar to what you would normally expect to pay for cedar shingle or shakes, but less than clay tiles, and far less than the cost of slate.
+On average, metal roofing is about two to three times more expensive than asphalt shingles, but residential grade metal roofing does offer many great benefits in return for its more expensive price tag.

 Install Roof Shingles